kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 <!-- tabs:start -->
 #### **Kyma Dashboard**

-1. Choose the namespace you want to use.
+1. Select the namespace you want to use.
 2. Go to **Configuration > Secrets**.
 3. Choose **Create** and provide your configuration details.
 4. Choose **Create**.